plone/training/docs/effective-volto/architecture/anatomy.md

 Javascript packages that are deeply integrated with Volto, the so-called "Volto addons".

-## What happens when you start Volto?
+## Deep dive into Volto

-To start Volto, we do `yarn start`.
+To start Volto in development mode, we do `yarn start`.
 If you peek inside [Volto's package.json](https://github.com/plone/volto/blob/d7b6db3db239d09ceafee61dacf14fa7acec9b4b/package.json#L33) at the script that's executed for that, you'll notice it simply says `razzle start`.
 So, when we start Volto, we actually start Razzle.
 See the [Razzle chapter](./razzle) for more details.

+Running in development mode provides automatic reload of changed code (hot reloading) and better debugging (unminified source code maps, etc).